Numen Lumen Pavilion, McBride Gathering Space, 7:30 pm

 Belk Pavilion 208, 1:00 pm

 This special session was with Spring Convocation panelist Rabbi David Wolpe, the Rabbi of Sinai Temple in Los Angeles.
 Named the most influential rabbi in America by Newsweek magazine and one of the 50 most influential Jews in the world by the Jerusalem Post, Wolpe is the author of seven books and is a popular media contributor on questions regarding religion.
 He recently delivered the benediction at the Democratic National Convention, and his most recent book is Why Faith Matters.

 April 11, 2013

 Lakeside Meeting Room (at Moseley Center), 7:30 pm

 Should America live by Jewish values?
 Can an ancient tradition say anything about twenty-first century economic and social concerns?
-We will look at Jewish perspectives on some contemporary challenges, and then consider whether and how religion belongs in the public debate.
+In this lecture, Rabbi Jill Jacobs (Executive Director of Rabbis for Human Rights–North America) offered a Jewish perspective on some contemporary challenges, and then considered whether and how religion belongs in the public debate.